 We’ve all been there.
 The brick wall.
 That elusive ancestor that just can’t be found in any records.
-So when do you throw in the towel and hire a professional to do the research for you?
+So when do you throw in the towel and hire someone to research family history for you?
 And is it really worth the money?
 How can you trust the person you’re hiring?

 In the Association of Professional Genealogists Quarterly (a genealogy magazine for professionals), there was a survey conducted about how many people are willing to hire professionals, and why they choose not to. (“The Perceived Value of Professional Genealogy, Part Two,” APGQ33, no. 2 (June 2018): 40-43).
 Only 1% of people surveyed said they would hire a professional, but ONLY as a last resort!
 The number one reason people are not willing to hire someone is cost.
 Another popular answer was that they didn’t trust the pros.
 So what are your options?

 First of all, it’s important to understand that not all professional genealogists are created equal.
 Some have degrees, some don’t.
 Some are credentialed, some are not.
 In my experience, it’s much easier to trust a professional genealogist who is credentialed.
 There are two credentialing organizations in the United States.
 The Board of Certified Genealogists, and ICAPGen.
 Both require a rigorous process to obtain a credential.
 Genealogy reports are submitted, analyzed, and evaluated.
 For ICAPGen, there are tests that are required for your specialized area.
 It is not easy to obtain a credential.
 But when someone earns a credential, the organization protects them, backs them up, and represents them as someone who can be trusted.
 To me, that is huge!